 The school keeps an SCR which records all staff, including agency and third-party supply staff (for longer placements), and teacher trainees on salaried routes, who work at the school.

-[Proprietor bodies, including academies, free schools and independent schools] All members of the proprietor body are also recorded on the SCR.
+All members of the Governing Body are also recorded on the SCR.